Prince Henry Cliff Walk (Between Katoomba and Leura)

 Gordon Falls Lookout

-With a large parking area, tables, and toilet facilities, the picnic area at Gordon Falls is a great spot to rest and recharge after an adventurous half-day of hiking.
+With a large parking area, tables, and toilet facilities, the picnic area at Gordon Falls is a great spot to rest up and recharge after an adventurous half-day of hiking.

 More Blue Mountains: